braze-inc/braze-docs/_docs/_api/endpoints/user_data.md

 ## User Delete Endpoint

 {% alert warning %}
 Deleting user profiles CANNOT be undone.
 It will PERMANENTLY remove users which may cause discrepancies in your data.
+Learn more about [what happens when you delete a user profile via API]({{ site.baseurl }}/help/help_articles/api/delete_user/) in our Help documentation.
 {% endalert %}

 This endpoint allows you to delete any user profile by specifying a known user identifier.
 Up to 50 `external_ids`, `user_aliases`, or `braze_ids` can be included in a single request.
 Only one of `external_ids`, `user_aliases`, or `braze_ids` can be included in a single request.
 Please note that users' associated event data will still exist in the dashboard after you delete the user(s).